-It’s just over six years since that fateful day in Japan, where Formula 2 Graduate, Jules Bianchi, left the track and came into contact with a recovery vehicle, succumbing to his injuries nine months later.
+Suzuka, October 5th 2014, was the fateful day, where Formula 2 Graduate, Jules Bianchi, left the track during the Japanese Grand Prix, and came into contact with a recovery vehicle, succumbing to his injuries nine months later.

 Bianchi’s racing experience started much earlier than most, having access to his father’s karting track in the South of France.

 Every Thursday we’ll put a memory of Jules.
 Let's start with one of his first times in a go-kart! ?
 Jules continues to live through his association.
 Find out more here https://t.co/p1ppfH8W2I pic.twitter.com/UoIHFmtFFz

 Signing for ART in late 2007 and working his way through the ranks of Formula Renault Bianchi won the 2.0 title with five race wins in his rookie season.